nick-ziv/pythonBacktestingTips/README.md

 # Improving backtesting through optimization and design choices

-This post will be oriented toward the Python language and will focus on optimization for deterministic fot-loop style backtesting
+This post will be oriented toward the Python language

 Part 1: Backtesting design: